FamilySearch/gedcomx-rs/specifications/rs-specification.md

 ### 3.1.3 Data Elements

 At least one instance of the [`Agent` Data Type](https://github.com/FamilySearch/gedcomx/blob/master/specifications/conceptual-model-specification.md#agent)
-MUST be provided by the server in the response of a `GET` operation.
+MUST be provided by the server in the successful response of a `GET` operation.
 If more than one instance of `Agent` is provided, the instance that represents the "main" agent MUST be provided as the first element in the list.

 At least one instance of the [`Agent` Data Type](https://github.com/FamilySearch/gedcomx/blob/master/specifications/conceptual-model-specification.md#agent)